Stanford-Health/wearipedia/docs/source/install.md

 ## Other Methods

-You may also install SymPy using pip or from source.
-In addition, most Linux and Python distributions have some SymPy version available to install using their package manager.
+You may also install Wearipedia using pip or from source.
+In addition, most Linux and Python distributions have some Wearipedia version available to install using their package manager.
 Here is a list of several such Python distributions:

 - [Anaconda](https://www.anaconda.com/download/)